looptc/liblooptc/README.md

 ## Author

-liblooptc is developed by Abel Romero Pérez a.k.a diwi.
+liblooptc is developed by Abel Romero Pérez.